Updated July 4, 2023

 SELECT TaskID, Task_Title, IF(Task_Completed,'True','False') Task_Completed FROM Task;

-As you can see, the Boolean values are presented as True and False values.
+As you can see, we present the Boolean values as True and False values.

 MariaDB Boolean Operators

-To fetch all the tasks which are completed from the Task table, we need to come up using the following query code:
+To retrieve all the tasks that are completed from the Task table, you can use the following query code:

 SELECT TaskID, Task_Title, Task_Completed FROM Task WHERE Task_Completed = TRUE;

-As you can see from the above result, only the completed task and holds value as 1(true) is returned when the query is executed.
-You can fix this we must apply the IS operator in the query statement as:
+As you can see from the above result, only the completed task holds a value as 1(true) and is returned when the query is executed.
+You can fix this.
+We must apply the IS operator in the query statement as:

 SELECT TaskID, Task_Title, Task_Completed FROM Task WHERE Task_Completed IS TRUE;